-IC7 is a global ‘innovation community’ focused on low carbon affordable heating and cooling of buildings.
-We seek to strengthen the clean energy innovation ecosystem and to facilitate new partnerships and collaborations accelerating innovation and providing pathways to net zero.
+Innovation community on affordable heating and cooling of buildings is a global ‘innovation community’ focused on low carbon affordable heating and cooling of buildings.
+We seek to strengthen the clean energy innovation ecosystem and to facility new partnerships and collaborations accelerating innovation and providing pathways to net zero.

 - Convene the global research and innovation community for heating and cooling of buildings, with a shared and prioritised innovation agenda and dedicated working groups;

 - Facilitate research collaborations and accelerate private investment in delivering significant innovation and impact across the international heating and cooling space;

 - Provide a repository with information of state-of-the-art innovation topics; and,